 The solvency ratio of our main insurance operating company, AIA Co., measured on the prudent HKICO basis, remained strong at 427 per cent as at the end of November 2014.
-This reflects high-quality retained earnings from the successful management of our We have an exceptional distribution reach, a broad product range, a leading brand built over many years and unrivalled financial strength.

-in-force book and our financial discipline.
+This reflects high-quality retained earnings from the successful management of our in-force book and our financial discipline.
 The continuing low interest rate environment presented an opportunity for the Group to issue senior debt of US\$1 billion under its Global Medium Term Note programme in March 2014.
 This received high levels of investor demand, reflecting the market's appreciation of our financial strength and creditworthiness.

-REGIONAL PLATFORM Distribution
+REGIONAL PLATFORM

+Distribution

-AlA was one of the first insurance companies to use a proprietary agency network to distribute life insurance products across Asia.
+AIA was one of the first insurance companies to use a proprietary agency network to distribute life insurance products across Asia.
 Agency distribution remains the cornerstone of our business, generating 72 per cent of our VONB in 2014.
 Distribution through trained professional agents provides the most effective means of engaging with our customers to offer needs-based advice across a wide range of Asian markets, from those purchasing their first financial products to more sophisticated consumer segments.

 We are making the most of the pace of technological change and the rapid spread of consumer information and product awareness to add innovative features and efficiency improvements to our already highly successful distribution channels.
-We are making a considerable investment in enhancing our interactive pointof-sale system, iPoS, and our next generation system has already been launched across the majority of our markets.
+We are making a considerable investment in enhancing our interactive point-of-sale system, iPoS, and our next generation system has already been launched across the majority of our markets.
 We are also dedicating significant resources to developing further the technical skills of our agency force as well as refining our recruitment and training programmes to lift productivity and efficiency for the benefit of both customers and shareholders.

-While agency is our primary distribution channel, we have extended our market coverage and penetration with partnership distribution, predominantly through exclusive distribution agreements with retail banks but also selectively through IFA and direct marketing VERVIEW channels.
+While agency is our primary distribution channel, we have extended our market coverage and penetration with partnership distribution, predominantly through exclusive distribution agreements with retail banks but also selectively through IFA and direct marketing channels.
 In all instances, we ensure we promote only those products that meet our customers' needs and provide appropriate returns both consistent with the risks we take on the behalf of our shareholders and our commitment to supporting markets and communities.